Capstone-Bangkit-C23-PC759/Cloud-Computing/README.md

 # Blank Repo
-It's an empty repository as base to create new projectgit
+It's an empty repository as base to create new project